Lansinoh Moms' Club

-But what is it exactly, why is it bad, and how can it be avoided?
+But what is nipple confusion exactly, why is it bad, and how can it be avoided?

 When your baby first latches on to breastfeed, a series of shorter sucks are needed to trigger your body’s let down and get milk flowing.
 Most bottle nipples, on the other hand, drip out liquid when tipped over.
 It’s much easier for babies to get liquid that way than when they’re breastfeeding, which leads to nipple preference.

-There are also options besides the standard bottle and artificial nipple that most moms don’t consider.
-If you’re especially concerned about nipple confusion, you can have a caregiver use a cup or even a straw cup to feed expressed breastmilk.
-Although these techniques are sometimes time-consuming and less popular in daycare settings when providers have multiple children to feed, they’re worth considering.
+There are also options besides the standard bottle and artificial nipple that may be worth considering.
+If you’re especially concerned about baby nipple confusion, you can have a caregiver use a cup to feed expressed breastmilk.
+This technique can be time-consuming and less popular in daycare settings when providers have multiple children to feed.

-If you don’t have to use a bottle, don’t.
-Many moms only feed baby at the breast and that works great for them.
-For those moms who will be apart from their baby during a feeding, it is essential to find and use a nipple that will allow baby to return to the breast as seamlessly as possible so mom’s supply and the breastfeeding relationship is not interrupted.
-When you and baby are together, feed at the breast as often as you can.
+For moms who will be apart from their baby during a feeding, it is incredibly beneficial to find and use a nipple that will allow baby to return to the breast as seamlessly as possible so mom’s supply and the breastfeeding relationship is not interrupted.

 All content found on the Lansinoh.com website, including: text, images, audio, or other formats were created for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.